Priyanshi17jan/Gofr-Patient-Hospital-project/README.md

 # Hospital Management System

-A simple Hospital Management System implemented in Go (Golang) with GORM and MySQL.
+A simple Hospital Management System implemented in Go (Golang) with GOFR and MySQL.

 ## Table of Contents
 - [Overview](#overview)